Notice to eBay Auction Sellers (et al.)

 try to make a living by supplementing his serious work with more saleable

-genre novels such as Westerns or Romances.
+genre novels such as westerns or romances.

 There are any number of questions I'd have loved to have asked my